PlanterApp/planter_blog/content/posts/spring-garden-prep/index.md

 * If your garden was mulched before winter set in, pull the mulch aside so the soil surface can be exposed to the warmth of the sun (this also makes it easier for seeding).
 * Keep in mind that soil in raised beds will typically warm up faster because the volume of soil is lower and it's exposed to warmer air.
 * Black plastic silage tarps can be used on the soil surface to help capture the sun’s heat and warm the soil.
-Clear plastic sheeting will warm the soil more quickly but it can actually get hot enough to 'solarize' the soil- which will help kill soil-borne pathogens but may also harm beneficial soil life.
+Clear plastic sheeting will warm the soil even more quickly and will 'solarize' the soil- which helps to kill soil-borne pathogens but may also harm beneficial soil life.
 * You can also apply a [thick layer of well-aged compost](https://blog.planter.garden/posts/choose-garden-compost/) onto the surface of the soil to plant into.

 Different crops have different preferred soil temperatures for germinating and growing.
 There’s no rush to get heat-loving crops in the ground if the soil isn't yet staying consistently warm enough for them to grow.